Quality description: Annual publication on international trade in goods, CD ROM 2017

 7. Clarity and consistency / coherence

-Beside the International Trade Statistics, statistical data on international trade may also be obtained from the National Accounts and the Balance of Trade statistics of the Statistics Finland.
+Beside the International Trade Statistics, statistical data on international trade may also be obtained from the National Accounts of the Statistics Finland and from the Balance of Trade statistics.

 Further information on the international trade by the EU Member States is obtainable from the publications, web site, and Easy Comext database of Eurostat.
 The database can be consulted through Internet free of charge.